 For example, my email address is johnc@dr7media.com.
 The domain is the “dr7media.com” portion.

-These two verification methods need to be configured for every point at which email on behalf of your domain exits a server to be routed via the public internet.
+The first two verification methods need to be configured for every point at which email on behalf of your domain exits a server to be routed via the public internet.

 Your website host may or may not have this configured.
 Some providers may take care of in the background, sometimes you must configure this, and if you are going to have multiple points in which email is sent on behalf of your domain, those points MUST be configured.